prashantk137/Practice_SQL/README.md

 - Subqueries and CTEs
 - Window functions (ROW_NUMBER, RANK, DENSE_RANK, etc.)
 - Advanced queries (e.g., second highest salary, running totals, etc.)

-## 🧩 Example Questions

-- Find the second highest salary from the Employee table.
-- Get the list of customers who never placed an order.
-- Rank employees within departments by their salaries.
-- Identify duplicate records in a table.